SpoofEx/documentation/configuration/wireless/headless.md

 ## Remote Access

 With no keyboard or monitor, you will need some way of accessing the headless Raspberry Pi.
 There are a number of ways of doing this, and details can be found [here](../../remote-access/README.md).
+Most likely you want to enable ssh [(method 3](../../remote-access/README.md)).
+You can do this by placing a file named ssh, without any extension, in the boot folder as well.
+The contents of the file do not matter.
+I suggest to leave it empty.

+You can now boot the system and access it using ssh.
+Connect a monitor on the HDMI-port or check your DHCP server to check the IP address.